ImperialCollegeLondon/SWMManywhere/docs/graphfcns_guide.md

 We can see that we now provide the `graphfcn_list` with `new_graphfcn` in the list.
 This list (except for `new_graphfcn`) is reproduced from the [`demo_config.yml`](reference-defs.md#demo-configuration-file).
 Any number of new graph functions can be inserted at any points in the `graphfcn_list`.
+If deviating from the list in `demo_config.yml`, which provides the default `graphfcn_list`, then an entire (new) list must be provided.

 And we provide
 the path to the `custom_graphfcns.py` module that contains our `new_graphfcn`